Characters from The Adventures of Pete & Pete.

 Little Pete's personal superhero.
 He's imaginative, impulsive, creative, crazy, supportive, and subversive.
 In general, Artie is loved by kids and hated by adults.

-- But Now I Must Go: When Little Pete learns to stand up for himself, Artie realizes he's no longer needed.
-And leaves for a new town, and another kid in need of a personal superhero.
+- But Now I Must Go: When Little Pete learns to stand up for himself, Artie realizes he's no longer needed in Wellsville.
+After saying his goodbyes, Artie leaves for a new town, in search of another kid in need of a personal superhero.

-- Limited Wardrobe: A stripes shirt and red pants seem his only items of clothing.
+- Limited Wardrobe: A striped shirt and red pants seem to be his only items of clothing.

 - Large Ham: From his booming voice to his insanely showy mannerisms, he steals literally every scene he's in.